Auxiliary-assisted energy distillation from quantum batteries: Energy extraction protocols and comparisons between them

 \subsection{Case I: Initial battery-auxiliary state is separable}

-In this subsection, we consider the composite state of the system and auxiliary to be product.
-Let us denote the battery and auxiliary's joint initial state as $\rho_{BA}=\rho_B \otimes \rho_A$.
+Here, we compare the ergotropy of a battery with the extractable energy from the battery using the introduced measurement-based energy extraction method.
+In this regard, we consider the composite state of $A$ and $B$ to be a product.
+Let us denote the joint initial state of $BA$ as $\rho_{BA}=\rho_B \otimes \rho_A$.
 We consider the initial battery state to be

 Expressing the battery's state in the $\{\kett{0},\kett{1}\}$ basis, we have